Skip to content

 Each partition can be replicated across a number of servers.
 The replication factor is captured by the number of brokers to be used for replication.
 To ensure high availability it should be set to at least a value of three.
 Partitions have one leader and zero or more followers.

 The leader manages all the read and write requests for the partition.
 The followers replicate the leader content.
-We are addressing data replication in the high availability section below.

 It is not recommended to get the same number of replicas as the number of brokers.